 In Jemeluk and Lipah there are several damaged reef areas consisting mostly of dead coral rubble.
 The exact reason for the poor condition of these areas is unknown but a combination of climate change and destructive fishing seems most plausible.

 The rubble is slowly being taken over by algae, which makes a natural recovery of the coral reef difficult.
 By deploying artificial structures on which coral fragments are transplanted, the reefs can be restored.
 The area we work in is now a non-official No Fishing Zone.
 In practice this community-rule is followed up quite well.
 Except by some spearfishers, who are still active in the area unfortunately.

-Within a coral village there is a lot of variation in structures and dimensions to maximize the refuge area for different fauna.
-We did research on the parameters for the highest success rate of artificial reefs and follow these guidelines in the design of the new reefs.
+We are deploying different ‘coral villages’.
+A coral village has a lot of variation in structures and dimensions in order to mimic the reef and maximize the refuge area for different fauna.
+We did research on the parameters for the success rate of artificial reefs and follow these guidelines in the design of the new reefs.
 For training purposes we made a series of videos on best practices for coral restoration.

 photos by Giacomo D’Orlando